somastro/peakmoment/README.md

 <p>
 A Jupyter notebook is included to illustrate the workflow for analyzing
-<strong>JWST/MIRI Channel 1</strong> IFU data.
+<strong>JWST/MIRI Channel</strong> IFU data.
 While the example uses Channel 1,
 the same process applies to other MIRI channels with minimal modification.
 </p>